euler-xyz/euler-contracts/docs/architecture.md

 As well as gas optimisation, and normal use-cases like refinancing loans, this also allows users to take out [flash loans](https://medium.com/euler-xyz/prices-and-oracles-2da0126a138).

+For flash loans in particular, the protocol provides an adaptor contract `FlashLoan`, which complies with the ERC-3156 standard.
+The adaptor internally uses liquidity deferral to borrow tokens and additionally requires that the loan is paid back in full within the transaction.

 ## Sub Accounts